 - Tizanidine (Zanaflex): Tizanidine is an oral muscle relaxant typically used for spasticity and other movement disorders caused by a brain injury.
 This type of medication can help reduce muscle tone for several hours.

 - Baclofen: This medication activates GABA receptors, which help produce a relaxing effect on the central nervous system.
 It can either be taken orally or delivered intrathecally through a surgically implanted pump.

 - Botox: This is another common antispasmodic medication that blocks the nerve signals that cause muscles to contract.
 Botox is injected into specific muscles and generally creates longer-lasting effects (about 3-4 months).

 While antispasmodic medications provide temporary relief of spasticity and other muscle conditions, they do not address the root cause, which is the miscommunication between the brain and affected muscles.

 The only way to promote long-term spasticity relief is through high repetition of rehab exercises.
 This will help reinforce demand for those functions in the brain and encourage neuroplasticity.
 Therefore, it’s important to prioritize rehabilitation exercises while taking medications in the aftermath of a traumatic brain injury.

 TBI survivors may experience a variety of physical, psychological, and/or cognitive secondary effects.
 Fortunately, there are many medications used for traumatic brain injuries that can help manage different symptoms and effects of a TBI.

-While medication is helpful, it does not address the root cause of the effects which is the impaired neural connections between the brain and other muscles.
-The best way to treat the root cause and promote recovery is to activate neuroplasticity by consistently practicing rehabilitation exercises.
+While medication is helpful, it does not address the root cause of the effects, which is the impaired neural connections between the brain and muscles.
+The best way to treat the root cause and promote recovery is to activate neuroplasticity.
+This happens when rehabilitation exercises are practiced consistently.

-We hope this article helped you understand how medications used for traumatic brain injury, combined with therapy, can increase the chances of making a swift recovery.
+We hope this article helped you understand how medications for traumatic brain injury can be combined with therapy to maximize the chances of making a swift recovery.